valariems/valariems.github.io/resume.md

 ## Career history

+### Lead UX Designer <br />Trintech,  June 2016 - present
+Lead UX designer for financial services sofware company, joining established company as first UX designer to build and grow team and practice.

+  *

-### UX/UI Designer <br />OrgSync, Oct 2012 - present
+### UX/UI Designer <br />OrgSync, Oct 2012 - May 2016

 User interface design for university campus engagement web application with over 5,000,000 users and 450 campus partners.

   * Design effective page layouts to allow users and campus administrators to create events, forms, rosters, to-do lists, and over 25 other core features of the software.
-  * Gather user requirements and build user flow wireframes for new features.
-  * Implement designs and layouts via CSS in a Rails and React.js environment.
+  * Work directly with talented developers to implement designs and layouts via CSS in a Rails and React.js environment.
+  * Meet with customers to gather user requirements and present designs to gather feedback.
+  * Present to customers at conferences to share best practices on design that customers could implement to integrate their branding and enhance engagement.
   * Create and edit content for feature announcements and blog posts.

 ### UI Designer <br />AllPlayers.com, Aug 2010 - Sept 2012